 How to make a Paper Flower Step by Step Instructions

 You will see from these paper flower step by step instructions that these really are DIY easy paper flowers to make.
+I would say this a great flower craft for older kids.
+If you are working with a preschooler, maybe give our tissue paper flowers or the coffee filter flowers a go first?

 For the leaf to pop OUT at you, you now have to take your concertina paper and point the open flap towards your scissors and cut a curve – to get the ROUNDED shape of the petal (rather than a poinsettia point), you must make the top of your cut more curved – finishing off at a right angle.